About Temporary Resident Visa (TRV)

 Exception: If you have a valid study permit and leave Canada to visit only the United States, St. Pierre and Miquelon, you do not need a valid Temporary Resident Visa (TRV) to re-enter Canada, provided that you re-enter Canada before the expiry of your study permit.
 (See the Immigration and Refugee Protection Regulation, Section 190-3f).

 Keeping your TRV valid

 All TRVs have an expiry date and cannot be used after they expire.
 Normally, TRVs are valid for the same length of time as your study permit.

-Although a TRV is not needed if you have a valid study permit while you are inside Canada, it is highly advisable to keep your TRV valid at all times and extend it before it expires in case of sudden travels abroad.
+Although a TRV is only required for entry, and re-entry, into Canada, it is highly advisable to keep your TRV valid at all times in case of the need to travel abroad urgently.

 If you are currently outside of Canada

 You must apply at the nearest Visa Application Centre (VAC).
 Every VAC will have specific application and processing requirements.